RuthShryock/Tipify/README.md

 The following **additional** features are implemented:

-- [X]  Easy to use slider for the tip percentage
+- [X]  Easy-to-use slider for the tip percentage
 - [X]  Improved the UI with a custom color set which supports light and dark mode
 - [X]  Created a custom logo on the launch screen and as an app icon
 - [X]  Added a settings page to change the default tip percentage